Hollands09/CSCTrie/README.md

 that was the initial plan to make the dotfile.
 Search for the key "X,Y,Z" and return the corresping value in the pair (i.e. the pointer value) use those with the node and label syntax and boom, dotfile.
 It didn't work, the project was a disaster and I took the time to rewrite it (although I doubt anyone will see this besides me).
 As with the earlier implementation it uses some of the same headers and classes and the approach to the trie is similar but the fundamental portion of how child nodes are stored is simplifed.
 I output some tries, 10, 25, 50 input tries to see what the graphs would look like.</p>

+The new version outputs 3 .txt with .dot syntax (the txt files were just for simplicity on my end to copy and paste into online graphers quickly). <br>
+It also outputs 2 .m files for matlab that are plug and play for graphs for total input time vs input count. <br>
+The other .m file is a graph for search time vs input word length.
+They both use 42000+ values so take a bit of time to graph if using the online version of matlab.<br>

 <br>
 <br>
 <img src="img/10input.png">